AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-09-28-Making-of-Grand-Canyon.md

 </script>
 <p></p>

-Next we'd like to animate the mountainscae, such that perlin noise path slides from right to left, as if we were somehow sitting inside of a car filming the view of distant mountains.
+Next we'd like to animate the mountainscae, such that perlin noise path slides from right to left, as if we were somehow sitting inside of a car filming the view of the distant mountains.
 Take a moment to think how you could achieve this.

 We've basically written our sketch in two parts, one that draws a boolean grid, where some entries are set to true, and another part that draws based on those locations.
 What if we were to redraw the underlying boolean grid and move those true entries by one spot to the left?
 Let's wrap the code that generates the grid in a function: